Setanna/emulate/Rules/Stats and Skills/Proficiency.md

 When making an attack roll with an Advanced weapon of which the attacker is not proficient, they concur a -2 Proficiency Penalty.

 ### Skills
 Rolling a skill roll without proper proficiency concurs a -2 Proficiency Penalty.
+If you would gain Proficiency in a skill you're already Proficient in, instead gain a +1 [[Rules/Bonuses and Penalties/Proficiency|Proficiency]] Bonus to the Skill.